Working with three horizons in mind – shaping new futures

 For privacy reasons YouTube needs your permission to be loaded.

+In these complex times, the exact shape of the future can feel very unclear and is open to negotiation.
 Using the framework of the 3-Horizons model, we can add some scaffolding to our thoughts, hopes and fears for the future.
 The discipline of thinking about each horizon supports our capacity to be innovative and face the future with courage.

 Bill Sharpe has also written a very accessible book that introduces this way of thinking, Sharpe, B. 2013.
 Three horizons: patterning of hope.
 (Triarchy Press, Axminster, Devon, UK.).
 His colleague, Graham Leicester, has written an equally accessible book on the subject, Leicester, G. 2016 Transformative Innovation: A Guide to Practice and Policy (Triarchy Press, Axminster, Devon, UK.).